-Statute prohibits Perry Township Schools from disclosing records that are required to be kept confidential by federal statute.
+Statute prohibits Perry Township Schools from disclosing records that are required to be kept confidential by state statute.
 IC 5-14-3-4(a)(3) Perry Township considers videos taped on school grounds, in school buildings, or in school buses student records under federal law, specifically the Family Education Rights and Privacy Act.
 That law requires Perry Township Schools to keep student records confidential and Perry Township does not have the means to redact any student record information from video.
-Specifically, the Indiana Public Access Counselor has previously opined that a school district may not release video footage from a school bus under these circumstances.
-For these reasons, and in reliance on IC 5-14-3-4(a)(3), Perry Township will not be providing copies of any video.